 6.X.2 Functional descriptions

 In a network scenario, it is the GMLC (with assistance from the UDM) that authorizes LCS Clients/AF and ensures the privacy of a Target UE is respected.
-In peer-to-peer scenario, without any network entity to rely on, it should be considered whether a UE could host GMLC/UDM functionality.
-A key question is then whether a UE has authority to verify a) that an LCS Client in a third-party UE is authorized and b) the Target UE privacy with respect to the third-party UE obtaining the location of the Target UE.
+In UE-only scenario, without any network entity to rely on, it should be considered whether a UE could host Vetting functionality.
+A key question is then whether a UE has authority to verify a) that SL Positioning Client UE is authorized and b) the Target UE privacy with respect to the SL Positioning Client UE obtaining the location of the Target UE.

 This solution proposes that no distinct GMLC/UDM UE be introduced.
-Instead, it proposes that the necessary functionality be hosted either in the Target UE (Case I.) or the Location Server UE (Case II.) as follows:
+Instead, it proposes that the necessary Vetting functionality be hosted either in the Target UE (Case I.) or the SL Positioning Server UE (Case II.) as follows:

-I. Target UE (with "GMLC"-like functionality): the Target UE interacts directly with LCS Clients.
+I. Target UE (with Vetting functionality): the Target UE interacts directly with SL Positioning Client UEs.
 The Target UE itself vets any incoming location requests addressed to it and only responds to requests it successfully vets, such that "illicit" requests do not cause undue signalling, given that:

 - In network-based scenarios, an LCS Client is verified to be authorized, or not, to retrieve the UE location, as a function of the Subscriber LCS Privacy Profile (SLPP) that is stored as part of the subscription data in the UDM, and LCS Client Data (e.g. location request type, client identity).
 The SLPP is subscriber-specific and can be updated by the UE, e.g. depending on user input; and

-- In peer-to-peer scenario, it can therefore be expected that the Target UE itself holds its own Subscriber LCS Privacy Profile, and using this information and LCS Client data (such as location request type e.g. positioning/ranging, accuracy, client identity, etc.) is able to decide whether or not to authorize the LCS Client to retrieve its location.
+- In UE-only scenario, it can therefore be expected that the Target UE itself holds its own Subscriber SL Positioning Privacy Profile, and using this information and SL Positioning Client UE data (such as location request type e.g. positioning/ranging, accuracy, client identity, SL Reference UE ID(s), etc.) is able to decide whether or not to authorize the Client to retrieve its location.

 Furthermore, without an AMF, the Target UE will need taking on the "role" of the AMF.
-In particular, the Target UE itself will select and interact with the Location Server UE (if the Target UE determines it needs assistance from a Location Server UE for positioning of the Target UE).
+In particular, the Target UE itself will select and interact with the SL Positioning Server UE (if the Target UE determines it needs assistance from a SL Positioning Server UE for positioning of the Target UE).

-This solution proposes that the selection of the Location Server UE by the Target UE is performed using direct discovery.
+This solution proposes that the selection of the SL Positioning Server UE by the Target UE is performed using direct discovery.
 Both models A and B discovery can be used as follows (see TS 23.303 for definitions of models A and B):

-- Model A: a Location Server UE ("announcing UE") announces itself at least as a Location Server UE.
+- Model A: a SL Positioning Server UE ("announcing UE") announces itself at least as a SL Positioning Server UE.
 Target UEs ("monitoring UE") monitor such announcements.

-- Model B: a Target UE ("discoverer UE") issues requests including information it wishes to discover a Location Server UE ("discoveree UE").
+- Model B: a Target UE ("discoverer UE") issues requests including information it wishes to discover a SL Positioning Server UE ("discoveree UE").

-Once a suitable Location Server UE is identified by the Target UE, direct communication between these UEs can thereafter take place to complete the LCS procedure.
+Once a suitable SL Positioning Server UE is identified by the Target UE, direct communication between these UEs can thereafter take place to complete the positioning/ranging procedure.

 II.
-Location Server UE (with "GMLC/UDM"-like functionality): the Location Server UE interacts with LCS Clients i.e. it acts as a "proxy" between these Clients and Target UEs.
-Unlike Case I., the Target UEs would not interact directly with LCS Clients in this case.
-However like Case I., it can be expected here as well that the Target UE itself holds its own Subscriber LCS Privacy profile information which can be queried/used when necessary by the Location Server UE when interacting with LCS Clients.
-The Location Server UE may be able to store this information.
+SL Positioning Server UE (with Vetting functionality): the SL Positioning Server UE interacts with SL Positioning Client UEs i.e. it acts as a "proxy" between these SL Positioning Client UEs and Target UEs.
+Unlike Case I., the Target UEs would not interact directly with SL Positioning Client UEs in this case.
+However like Case I., it can be expected here as well that the Target UE itself holds its own Subscriber LCS Privacy profile information which can be queried/used when necessary by the SL Positioning Server UE when interacting with SL Positioning Client UEs.
+The SL Positioning Server UE may be able to store this information.